Gunnhild, Mother of Kings: Literature

 Gunnhild was a villain in Robert Leighton's 1934 novel Olaf the Glorious, a fictionalized biography of Olaf Tryggvason.
 She is the central character of the novel Mother of Kings by Poul Anderson, (which makes her a granddaughter of Rognvald Eysteinsson, accepts the version of her living with the Finnish warlocks and emphasizes her being a witch) and also appears in Cecelia Holland's The Soul Thief.
 In The Demon of Scattery by Poul Anderson and Mildred Downey Broxon, and illustrated by Michael Whelan and Alicia Austin, the main characters, the Viking Halldor and the Irish ex-nun Brigit, become Gunnhild's paternal grandparents.
 She is a central character in Robert Low's "Crowbone".
+She is a title character in Genevieve Gornichec's historical fantasy "The Weaver and the Witch Queen".

 Television

 She is played by Icelandic actress Ragnheiður Ragnarsdóttir in the television series Vikings.